sarguna07/sarguna07/README.md

 - 👋 Hi, I’m @sarguna07
-- 👀 I’m interested in fullstack_development
+- 💻 FullStack Developer
-- 🌱 I’m currently learning ci/cd and server side
+- 🌱 Likes to learn new techs
-- 📫 How to reach me https://sarguna07.github.io/
+- 📫 How to reach me https://sarguna07.github.io/ or https://sarguna-portfolio.web.app/

 <!---
 sarguna07/sarguna07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.